lheapcs/docs/pages/custom-connectors/01-introduction.md

 ## Importing an API

 Our powerful OpenAPI discovery tool lets you import an existing API specification into Cyclr.
-Currently, we support OpenAPI Version 2.0 in JSON and YAML.
+Currently, we support OpenAPI versions 2.0 and 3.0.x in either JSON or YAML format.

-If you are using another version, please convert it to an OpenAPI 2.0 file using third-party tools.
+If you are using another version, please convert it to an OpenAPI 2.0 or 3.0.x specification using third-party tools.
-You can choose Create Connector to start with an empty connector if you don’t have an OpenAPI specification.
+You can choose Create Connector to start with an empty connector if you don't have an OpenAPI specification.

 After importing the connector it is generally required to go through a 'tidy up' exercise to bring it up to standard.